 After visiting Swaziland it was time for a new chapter of our journey.
 After an easy border crossing iSimangaliso Wetland Park was our next destination.
 This park covers a large part of the east coast of the Kwazulu-Natal provence.
 It’s not your average park though.
-You’ll find swamps, can spot a lot of wildlife but there’s also a pristine beach where you can relax, swim or snorkel.
+You’ll find swamps, can spot a lot of wildlife but there’s also a pristine beach where you can relax, swim or snorkel at iSimangaliso Wetland Park.

-To access the park there a number of gates.
+To access iSimangaliso Wetland Park there a number of gates.
 One of the most popular ones is at St. Lucia.
 This village thrives by tourism and you can definitely see this.
 Several restaurants and bars, hotels, bait shops and a couple of tour operators can be found here.
 One of these restaurants was Reef & Dune.
 This is where we had a lovely lunch with fresh prawns.